• Skip to primary navigation

 ~ Tim Walker

-As photography is so subjective, each judging panel member will base their decisions on personal experiences.
+Photography is so subjective that each judging panel member will base their decisions on personal experiences.
 You may have one judge who has an affinity to leading lines that guide you through the photograph; another may prefer wide-open vistas and spectacular landscapes; others may be looking for the raw power of nature and will not be getting too concerned about the technical excellence of the photograph.

-One tip I would give is that you try to make your image compelling; if it grabs attention immediately and makes a judge want to look again and examine the detail, then you are part way there!
+One tip I would give is to try to make your image compelling; if it grabs attention immediately and makes a judge want to examine the detail again, then you are partway there!
 I would take time to describe your photo, giving as much detail as possible to help tell the image’s story.
 It’s not necessarily all about the picture; it’s about the story.

 Remember that judges look at images on screens of different sizes and resolutions, so I tend to look for a more minimalist feel.
 But that’s just me.
 Subjective.